 Also, do a full-body inspection after being out in the great outdoors.
 Since most ticks work their way onto our bodies from the ground up, start with your feet, legs and groin areas.
 Ticks can also hide in belly buttons, ears, armpits, head hair and just about any nook and cranny you provide, in addition to your front, back, bottom, top and everything in between.

 You have a tick — how do you remove it?

 If you’ve found an attached tick, resist the urge to pluck it off with your fingers.
 Instead, grab a pair of tweezers or forceps and grasp the tick as close to your skin as possible.
 Pull straight out, removing its head in the process.
 Wash and dry your tick bite, and resist the urge to immediately chuck the tick into your garbage.
 Save the tick instead in a sealed plastic bag or vial in case it needs to be identified if you develop symptoms later down the road.

 When should you contact your doctor?

 Not every tick bite needs medical attention.
 However, there are serious illnesses that can arise from a tick bite, so contact your health care provider as soon as possible if you develop symptoms such as a fever, rash or joint pain.

-"Symptoms of tick-borne illness typically occur within a few days to a few weeks after a tick bite," said Troyano.
-Also, a bite from a Lone Star tick can result in a red meat allergy, which can be life-threatening, so if you develop symptoms such as hives, stuffy/runny nose or nausea, seek help, and if you're experiencing a severe allergic reaction (including trouble breathing, facial or tongue swelling or low blood pressure), you'll need immediate medical attention.
+“Symptoms of tick-borne illness typically occur within a few days to a few weeks after a tick bite,” says Troyano.
+Also, a bite from a Lone Star tick can result in a red meat allergy, which can be life-threatening, so if you develop symptoms such as hives, stuffy/runny nose or nausea, seek help; and if you’re experiencing a severe allergic reaction (including trouble breathing, facial or tongue swelling or low blood pressure), you’ll need immediate medical attention.